Sorting under Partial Information (without the Ellipsoid Algorithm): Introduction

 As noted above, our mergesort-like algorithm performs better than that of K\&K provided the information theoretic lower bound $\log e(P)$ is super-linear.
 The algorithms are comparable (in terms of number of comparisons) if $\log e(P)$ is linear.
 If $\log e(P)$ is sub-linear, we have to use another strategy: instead of forgetting all the relations of $P$ between the chains of a greedy chain decomposition, we keep some of them.
 Namely, we keep all the relations between the elements of the longest chain and the rest of $P$.
 When $\log e(P)$ is small compared to $n$, the longest chain contains a large fraction of the elements.
 Hence, this less radical strategy keeps most of the information contained in $P$.

 Our second key idea is contained in the following algorithm: find a longest chain $A$, use the mergesort-like algorithm on $P-A$, yielding a chain $B$, and cautiously merge the chains $A$ and $B$ using the current partial information.
 Thus we reduce the general sorting problem to an easier subproblem known as {\sl merging under partial information}.
-It is a special case of the problem of sorting under partial information in which $P$ can be covered by exactly two chains, and has been studied by \citeN{L84}.
+It is a special case of the problem of sorting under partial information in which $P$ can be covered by exactly two chains, and has been studied by Linial~\cite{L84}.
 By using an algorithm for merging under partial information performing $O(\log e(P))$ comparisons, we obtain an algorithm for the general sorting problem performing $O(\log e(P))$ comparisons.
 This is shown in Section \ref{sec:cautious_merge}.

 The problem of merging under partial information is tackled in Section~\ref{sec:MUPIsec}.
-Although \citeN{L84} has already provided an algorithm for the problem, we considerably improve on its complexity.
+Linial~\cite{L84} already provided an algorithm for the problem, but we develop an alternative solution.
 We first show that in this special case, the entropy of the incomparability graph of $P$ can be computed very easily.
-The computation relies on a structural lemma on the entropy of bipartite graphs by \citeN{KM88}, and on the additional structure exhibited by the incomparability graph of a poset covered by two chains.
+The computation relies on a structural lemma on the entropy of bipartite graphs by K\"orner and Marton~\cite{KM88}, and on the additional structure exhibited by the incomparability graph of a poset covered by two chains.

 Then, we show that given the vertex weights achieving the entropy, there exists a sequence of pairwise chain mergings, each of which decreases $nH(\bar{P})$ by an amount proportional to the number of comparisons performed.
 After each merging, the weights on the vertices can be updated efficiently.
 This yields the desired algorithm for merging under partial information, and thus an algorithm for sorting under partial information performing $O(\log e(P))$ comparisons.
-The global complexity of the algorithm is $O(n^{2.5})$.
+We refer to it as Algorithm 3.
+The global complexity of Algorithm 3 is $O(n^{2.5})$.

 The plan of the paper is as follows.
 Preliminaries on complexity measures, the entropy of a graph, and greedy chain decompositions, are given in Section~\ref{sec:prelim}.
 In Section~\ref{sec:tight_bound}, we offer new results on the entropy, improving several aspects of K\&K's analysis.
 Mainly, we prove the tight inequality $nH(\bar{P}) \leq 2 \log e(P)$, whereas K\&K show $nH(\bar{P}) \leq (1+7\log e) \log e(P) \simeq 11.1 \log e(P)$.